heispv/gemini_invoice_reader/README.md

    pip3 install -r requirements.txt
    ```

-## Installing and Initializing Google Cloud SDK

-Now, let's set up the Google Cloud SDK on your local machine:

-Follow the instructions at [Google Cloud SDK Installation](https://cloud.google.com/sdk/docs/install) and [Initializing and Authorizing the gcloud CLI](https://cloud.google.com/sdk/docs/initializing) to install the Google Cloud SDK and initialize it based on you Service Account which you created in the previous step.

 ## Setting Environment Variables

 Before running your code, you need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your JSON key file:

+in the .env file paste the text below
 ```bash
 GOOGLE_APPLICATION_CREDENTIALS="path/to/your/key.json"
 ```

 Replace `"path/to/your/key.json"` with the actual path to your downloaded JSON key file.

-you can use .env file or just manually add it to your environmet variables in the setting.
+also add this variable manually into your system.

+## Installing and Initializing Google Cloud SDK

+Now, let's set up the Google Cloud SDK on your local machine:

+Follow the instructions at [Google Cloud SDK Installation](https://cloud.google.com/sdk/docs/install) and [Initializing and Authorizing the gcloud CLI](https://cloud.google.com/sdk/docs/initializing) to install the Google Cloud SDK and initialize it based on you Service Account which you created in the previous step.

 Now you're all set up to use Google Vertex AI with Gemini Pro API!